ramshankerji/dsc/README.md

 1. Generate self-signed root certificate.
 2. Generate code-signing certificate, counter signed by root certificate generated above.
-3. Sign windows executable using the code signing certificate.
+3. Sign windows executable using the code signing certificate using a .bat file.

 # How to use